bioconvert/bioconvert/CONTRIBUTING.rst

 pull requests
 ~~~~~~~~~~~~~~~~~

-The recommended way for new contributors to submit code to Bioconda is to fork
+The recommended way for new contributors to submit code to Bioconvert is to fork
-the repository on GitHub and the submit a pull request after committing the
+the repository on GitHub and then submit a pull request after committing the
 changes.
 We will then need to approve the request by the core developers before
 it is merged into the main repository.